The Brutal World of Sam Harris: Part Two

 Americans barely mention him.
 Europeans see him but comment little.
 Outside the Middle East, he's almost invisible in the coverage.
 The story is Trump's war, America's confrontation with Iran, the jihadist threat.
 Netanyahu is a footnote if he appears at all.

 Israel is in charge here.
 Trump is the fireworks from the sidelines.
 I am staggered by how invisible Netanyahu has become (behind the ever-distractive Trump).
 Watching YouTube, as is frequent these days, the only “TV” I watch anymore, Sam Harris popped back into my feed.
-The very blind spot I am pointing out with respect to Netanyahu is prominent in Harris’s insightful view.
+The very blind spot I am pointing out with respect to Netanyahu is prominent in Harris’s otherwise insightful view.
 This is a perfect example of the Netanyahu blind spot.

 Instead, Harris runs his analysis on two tracks.
 Firstly, the Iranian regime has been a legitimate target since it first came to power.
 "At any point since 1979, it would have been a good thing to unseat the regime in Iran."
 The U.S. hostage crisis, Beirut barracks bombing, militias killing U.S. soldiers in Iraq, the Salman Rushdie fatwa, the oppression of women and dissidents.
 He calls Iran "an engine of terrorism and just awfulness for the world."
 No acceptable outcome other than regime change.
 "The nukes and jihadism just do not play well together and we can never lose sight of that."